-We believe in providing the best possible provision for pupils of all abilities and recognise and support the needs of those children in our school who have been identified as academically more able.
+We believe in providing the best possible provision for pupils of all abilities and recognise and support the needs of those children in our school who have been identified as 'more able' in any subject area.

 We promote individualised or personalised approaches to learning for these pupils who tend to benefit from having more control over how they learn.
-Provision will be made for these children within the normal class teaching, but will include enrichment or extension activities to promote their skills and talents further still.
+Provision will be made for these children within the normal class teaching.
+Additionally, enrichment or extension activities and challenge will be provided to promote their skills and talents further still.